Uttar Pradesh Congress demands CM Adityanath's resignation over migrants death in road accident

 Lucknow, May 16: Uttar Pradesh Congress on Saturday accused the BJP government of being insensitive towards the plight of migrants and demanded Chief Minister Yogi Adityanath's resignation over the death of 24 migrant workers in a road accident in Auraiya.

-Twenty-four migrant workers were killed and 36 injured when a trailer rammed into a stationary truck, both carrying passengers, on a highway near Auraiya in Uttar Pradesh in the early hours of Saturday.
+24 migrant workers were killed and 36 injured when a trailer rammed into a stationary truck, both carrying passengers, on a highway near Auraiya in Uttar Pradesh in the early hours of Saturday.

 More than 20 migrant workers killed in road accident in Uttar Pradesh's Auraiya

-State Congress chief Ajay Kumar Lallu said, "The chief minister should resign.
+State Congress chief Ajay Kumar Lallu said, "The Chief Minister should resign.
 This government is insensitive towards the migrant labourers.
 Where have all the buses gone, which the UP Government claims have been pressed into service to send the migrant labourers home?
 The entire country is seeing this."

 "The accident is very unfortunate and saddening.
 I express condolence for the loss of lives, and pray for the speedy recovery of the injured persons," Lallu was quoted as saying.